luntergroup/octopus/README.md

 #### *Fast calling*

 By default, octopus is geared towards more accurate variant calling which requires the use of complex (slow) algorithms.
-However, to acheive faster runtimes (at the cost of decreased calling accuray) many of these features can be disabled.
+However, to achieve faster runtimes (at the cost of decreased calling accuracy) many of these features can be disabled.
 There are two helper commands that setup octopus for faster variant calling, `--fast` and `--very-fast`, e.g.:

 ```shell
 $ octopus -R hs37d5.fa -I NA12878.bam --fast